 What is two-factor authentication (2FA)?

-If you have 2FA enabled, you will receive a temporary 6-digit code which can be used only for a very short period of time - about 20 seconds.
+If you have 2FA enabled, you will receive a temporary 6-digit code which can be used only for a very short period of time: about 20 seconds.
 After 20 seconds, the code will expire and a new code will be generated.
-By entering your password and this 6-digit code, your account can be better protected.
+The requirement to enter both your password and this 6-digit code makes your account better protected.
 Even if your password is compromised (make sure to never reveal it to anyone!), your account cannot be accessed without direct access to your mobile device.

 To read about how 2FA works, feel free to check Wikipedia article about 2-factor authentication.